Three fly-tippers fined

 Dumping rubbish at community recycling sites has cost three Powys men £200 each after they were fined by the county council.

-Powys County Council's Waste Awareness and Enforcement Team has issued three separate fixed penalty notices after investigating fly-tipping incidents that took place at community recycling sites in Llansantffraid-Ym-Mechain, Newtown and Presteigne.
+Powys County Council's Waste Awareness and Enforcement Team has issued three separate fixed penalty notices.
+This was after investigating fly-tipping incidents that took place at community recycling sites in Llansantffraid-Ym-Mechain, Newtown and Presteigne.

 A cooker hood and associated packaging as well as bags of cans and plastics were dumped at the Llansantffraid community recycling site while car parts, tarpaulins, toys and clothing were found dumped at the site at Back Lane car park in Newtown.
 Black bin bags full of rubbish were also found dumped in the garden waste banks at Presteigne's community recycling sites